PetroIvaniuk/llms-tools/README.md

 - [DS-Fusion: Artistic Typography via Discriminated and Stylized Diffusion](https://ds-fusion.github.io/) - create artistic typography automatically, a novel method to automatically generate artistic typography by stylizing one or more letter fonts to visually convey the semantics of an input word, while ensuring that the output remains readable

 ## Medical
+- [Seeing the World through Your Eyes](https://world-from-eyes.github.io/) - reconstruct a 3D scene beyond the camera's line-of-sight using portrait images containing eye reflections
 - [Mind-Video](https://mind-video.com/) - High-quality Video Reconstruction from Brain Activity
 - [Med-PaLM](https://sites.research.google/med-palm/) - a large language model (LLM) designed to provide high-quality answers to medical questions
 - [PMC-LLaMA](https://github.com/chaoyi-wu/PMC-LLaMA) - the official codes for "PMC-LLaMA: Continue Training LLaMA on Medical Papers"